 Their other goal was a climb of nearby Sullivan Peak.
 We left before they set off so again I don’t know if they summited.
 At least there are a couple of interesting options for day trips for adventurous hikers from the campsite.

-On this hike we saw loads of wildflowers – so if that is something of interest pick up a lightweight, totally portable copy of Central Rockies Wildflowers.
+On this hike we saw loads of wildflowers – so if that is something of interest pick up a lightweight, totally portable copy of Popular Wildflowers of Alberta.

 Where to stay before or after the Glacier Lake hike in Banff